purple-spider513/MarioThingy/README.md

-# PlayMario.org
-PlayMario.org is a free HTML5 remake of original Super Mario Bros.
-Play it here &mdash;  https://playmario.org
+Um so this is a fork of the og repo dont look at mine its bad look at the original the original is very very gooder